A Guide to Self-Employed Bookkeeping UK

 Can I complete my own Bookkeeping?

-You can complete your bookkeeping using any method you choose.
+You can complete your own bookkeeping using any method you choose.
 Online bookkeeping software makes it easier to keep track of your transactions.
-We also offer free bookkeeping templates, which are used by many.
+We also offer free bookkeeping templates that many use.

 One advantage of using bookkeeping services is knowing everything the business can claim.
 If you are unsure about completing the self-assessment tax return, hiring a bookkeeper or accountant is better.